Does a tattoo hurt?

 shin tattoo

 Having a tattoo placed on your shin can feel quite spicy.
 After asking around, there are many who say it is quite a painful place.
 The stimulation may well cause your leg to start twitching, or you may also experience small shocks.
 This is another place that varies from person to person in terms of pain.
-The person of the tattoo below already had a very high pain threshold.
+The person of the tattoo above already had a very high pain threshold.

 6 tips to reduce tattoo pain